What is a Digswell Arts Trust Fellow?

 Fellowship seeks to provide a springboard to artists seeking to become self-sustaining from their art.
 Regardless of whether they come from full time employment or directly from arts education, artists find the first years of attempting to make a living from their art difficult.
 Fellowship offers a period of stability which acts as breathing space, allowing them to develop their art in these crucial early years, and to build up a range of contacts.
-Critical to this period of stability is a studio; Fellowship includes a low cost studio, initially for three years, with possible extension to five, heavily subsidised in the early years, later moving nearer commercial rates.
+Critical to this period of stability is a studio; Fellowship includes a low cost studio, for up to five years, heavily subsidised in the early years, later moving nearer commercial rates.

 There are benefits beyond a studio.
 Artists join a community of others attempting to make the same transition, whom often have experiences to share.
 Accordingly, there are often opportunities to feed off each other’s work.
 In addition, artists are able to access opportunities that arise because of the Trusts links to the community, as well as University’s and art colleges.